© 2023 Beesting Digital. All Rights Reserved.

 But what are toxic backlinks?
 And do they really matter as much as many SEOs claim they do?

-While a reputable SEO service will never use harmful backlinks, it’s important to have a solid understanding of what backlinks are – and why some are better than others.
+While a reputable content marketing agency will never use harmful backlinks, it’s important to have a solid understanding of what backlinks are – and why some are better than others.

 What are backlinks, and why do they matter?